 To create a new route layer, do the following:

-3. Click Directions Get Directions to display the Directions pane to the left of the map.
+- Click Directions to display the Directions pane to the left of the map.
 Get directions by adding an origin and one or more destinations.

-4. Click the Save Save button, enter a name for the layer, and choose a folder in which to save the route.
+- Click the Save button, enter a name for the layer, and choose a folder in which to save the route.
 Click Save.
 The route is saved as a route layer in the map's Contents pane and as a route layer item in My Content.

 Note: